RinthLabs/SolderSidekick/DESIGN_DECISIONS.md

 # 🎯 Design Philosophy

-The design philosophy behind Solder Sidekick is:
+The design philosophy behind Solder Sidekick™ is:

 | Goal                 | How we achieve it                                     |
 |----------------------|--------------------------------------------------------|